 Where Innovation and Technology Merge

-Similar to SLA, selective laser sintering (SLS) is an “additive” process.
+Similar to SLA, SLS is an “additive” process.
 It involves tracing a laser over the surface of a photosensitive powder to selectively sinter and bond it to form a thin layer on the object.
 The process offers the advantage of making functional parts with functional materials.
+A variety of thermoplastic materials, including nylon, glass-filled nylon and aluminum-filled nylon are available.
+We can also fabricate metal and ceramic objects and tools.

-CNC (computer numerical control) machining is a “subtractive” machining process for creating prototype concept models for parts that require specific production material properties.
+Laser Reproductions offers CNC (computer numerical control) machining services to create prototype concept models for parts that require specific production material properties.
+This is a cost-effective, consistent and accurate method of producing prototypes from actual production-grade materials.